 The Art of Slow Travel in Rome: What to See and Do

-When in Rome, do as the Plum Guide experts do and take it slow.
+When in Rome, do as the Plum Guide experts do and take it slow

-A walk around the Old Rome
+Enjoy a walk around Old Rome

-The Forum and the Colosseum
+Visit the Forum and the Colosseum

 Just a few meters away from each other, the Roman Forum and the Colosseum are indisputably two of Rome’s must-visit attractions.
 These two deserve their own place on a list with slow travel in Rome activities, as visiting both will take no less than a whole day thanks to the hordes of tourists Rome attracts.
 The former is ideal for a romantic stroll through majestic temples, the Vestal Virgins statues and the world’s first sewage system.
 The latter will make for an excellent educational visit with the kids who can learn all about the glory of the Roman Empire including animal cruelty, slave fighting and mass public executions of plebeians.
 Will they not be entertained?

-Visit a market
+Browse a traditional Roman market

 In the odd case you haven’t had your fair share of hustle and bustle, street tussle and pasta with mussel downtown, we strongly recommend you try one of the famous Roman outdoor markets.
 Cobblestone squares and medieval buildings set in place a fitting backdrop to food and clothing stalls swarmed by incompetently bargaining tourists at the city’s loudest corners.
-Start off at Campo de’ Fiori that runs from Monday to Saturday and is one of the oldest and most popular.
+Start off at Campo de’ Fiori that runs from Monday to Saturday, and is one of the oldest and most popular.
 Another option is Porta Portese in Trastevere, preferred by those looking for used items and knick-knacks.
-If you want to try some local delicacies or surprise your friends back home with a unique and imaginative gift (say, a chunk of cheese) try adding Mercato di Campagna Amica to your bucket list.
+If you want to try some local delicacies or surprise your friends back home with a unique and imaginative gift (say, a chunk of cheese), try adding Mercato di Campagna Amica to your bucket list.

-A day-trip to Ostia Antica
+Embark on a day-trip to Ostia Antica

 Visiting Vatican City is more fitting for your slow travel in Rome itinerary than any other activity on this list.
 After all, it feels like time in the Vatican has really been slowing down in the past few centuries.
-It might only span for about half a square kilometre, but Vatican City is more of a colossal art gallery than a sovereign state and has the capacity to keep you entertained for a whole day.
+It might only span for about half a square kilometre, but Vatican City is more of a colossal art gallery than a sovereign state, and has the capacity to keep you entertained for a whole day.
 The best part is that you won’t have to look at a map the whole time.
-The tourist routes inside the Vatican’s buildings, museums and galleries are quite strict and will inevitably guide you through all the major attractions in an IKEA store-meets-global religious superpower kind of way (please don’t sue us).
+The tourist routes inside the Vatican’s buildings, museums and galleries are quite strict, and will inevitably guide you through all the major attractions in an IKEA store-meets-global religious superpower kind of way (please don’t sue us).